josua-stng/josua-stng/README.md

 ### Hi there 👋

-### My name is Josua Sitanggang, I m a student from Indonesia and I m a Junior frontend web developer
+### My name is Josua Sitanggang, I am a student from Indonesia and I am Junior  frontend web developer

-- 🔭 I’m currently working on my Personal Projects and i m a student
+- 🔭 I’m currently working on my Personal Projects
 - 🌱 I’m currently learning Frontend web development
-- You can see me in  [Instagram](https://www.instagram.com/josuastng/),[Facebook](https://www.facebook.com/profile.php?id=100009735270078),[Linkedln](https://www.linkedin.com/in/josua-sitanggang-25898b214/)
+- 📫 You can see me in <a href="https://www.instagram.com/josuastng/">Instagram</a>| <a href="https://www.linkedin.com/in/josua-sitanggang-25898b214/">Linkedin</a> | <a href="https://www.facebook.com/profile.php?id=100009735270078">Facebook</a>

 -----